tinymce/tinymce-docs/migration-from-4.x/migrating4x.md

 #### Removed Settings

-* Fixed_toolbar_container - Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in TinyMCE 5.0.
+* Fixed_toolbar_container - Owing to the enhancements to the new inline toolbar behaviour, `fixed_toolbar_container` is not required in Tiny 5.0.

 ### Methods

-* All methods for creating Ui components in TinyMCE 4.x have been removed.
+* All methods for creating UI components in TinyMCE 4.x have been removed.
 * No core editor methods where removed (tinymce, editor, selection, on(), etc remain the same)